SolidRocker/travote/README.md

 ## Project Overview

 There are 3 screens so far:
-1. Login page.
-Just click [Sign up] to go in.
+1. Login page: Just click [Sign up] to go in.
-2. Choose country.
-Doesn't work for now, will always go to Singapore.
-Need data from diff countries to continue this.
+2. Choose country: Doesn't work for now, will always go to Singapore.
+Need data from different countries to continue this.
-3. Choose places.
-I have 5 places for now.
+3. Choose places: I have 5 places for now.
 Click on them for the places' info.

 ## To Do